Ohmdenosaurus: Taphonomy

 Wild, in his 1978 description, attempted to reconstruct the taphonomy of the specimen – the events between the death and final deposition of the individual.
 Such reconstructions are important for the understanding of the formation of the Posidonia Shale as a unique fossil deposit.
 The tibia of Ohmdenosaurus shows two excavations caused by weathering that are 2–5 cm deep.
 These excavations are located on the sidewards projecting upper and lower ends, but only on the medial (inner) side of the bone.
 This indicates that the bone must have laid on its lateral (outer) side and partly covered by sediment, only exposing the most protruding parts of the other side to the elements.
-Because similar weathering traces are unseen in other fossils from the Posidonia shale due to the absence of currents near the sea floor, the weathering likely took place while the specimen was still on land or near the shore, perhaps in a river delta.
+Because similar weathering traces are not seen in other fossils from the Posidonia shale due to the absence of currents near the sea floor, the weathering likely took place while the specimen was still on land or near the shore, perhaps in a river delta.